 But when they discovered that an accountant and a former college prefect died, and their deaths were related to the blackmail, Josh and Dee started hunting.

 The story is an exciting read to begin with.
-It seemed to be a simple whodunnit.
+It seems to be a simple whodunnit.
 But when Josh and Dee were able to identify their suspect halfway through the novel, I thought it’s almost over.
-As soon as I get into the part that they’re about to get him, another plot emerges.
+As soon as I got into the part that they’re about to get him, another plot emerged.
 This went on until the end of the novel.
-Other readers may find this dragging.
+Other readers may find this technique dragging.

-Another saving grace for me is the author’s knowledge of London itself.
+Another saving grace is the author’s knowledge of London itself.
 His descriptions would get you into the scenes and locations even if you’re not familiar with the city.

 As I’ve said, it was a good read to begin with.
 However, I may not read it again and it’s okay to have it in my collection.
-In short, 3 stars.
+In short, 3 out of 5 stars.